 Corn has health benefits that may surprise you.
 For instance, the fiber in corn may act as a prebiotic, which means that eating corn can potentially boost the beneﬁcial bacteria in your gut.
 TRY THIS: In desserts, corn pairs well with the flavor of berries.
 So whenever you’re making a berry-filled dessert, such as strawberry shortcake, blueberry muffins or raspberry dessert crepes, consider adding a half-cup of (thawed) frozen corn into the batter.
 And if you’ve got a rather distinguished palate, pan-char the corn first to caramelize and further sweeten the kernels.
 Bonus: You can cut out a tablespoon or two of added sugar when you do this.

 “Sweet” is literally in the name of this vegetable, which should clue you in that they provide plenty of natural sweetness.
 Sweet potatoes are also an excellent source of vitamin A and beta carotene.
 TRY THIS: Bake or microwave-bake sweet potatoes and puree (with or without the skin) in a food processor to make a thick paste.
-This can be used as a fat and sugar replacer in baking.
-Use half a cup of this sweet potato puree (cooled) in place of a quarter-cup of sugar plus a quarter-cup of fat (butter, shortening, lard or oil) in the batter of muffins, brownies, cakes, cookies and more.
+This sweet potato puree can be used as a fat and sugar replacer in baking: Use half a cup (cooled) in place of a quarter-cup of sugar and a quarter-cup of fat (butter, shortening, lard or oil), and incorporate into the batter of muffins, brownies, cakes, cookies and more.
 You may need to bake a couple of minutes longer to allow for liquid evaporation.

 7 Toppings That Will Make Your Baked Sweet Potato Amazeballs